skogsbaer/write-your-python-program/README.md

 ## Quick start

 * Step 1.
-Install the latest version of Python 3.
+Install Python 3.8.x.
+I've tested with 3.8.5, I guess 3.9.x schould also work
+  but I did not check.
 * Step 2.
 Install the write-your-python-program extension.
+You need at least Visual Studio Code version 1.49.0.
 * Step 3.
 Open or create a Python file.
 The "RUN" button in the taskbar at the bottom will run your file with the teaching language provided by write-your-python-program.